Okayama: Commerce

 Okayama is the core of the Okayama metropolitan area, which includes the cities of Kurashiki and Sōja.
 The main commercial district is Omotechō, near Okayama Castle and Kōraku-en, and the area surrounding Okayama Station.
 Omotechō has many covered shopping arcades.

 The headquarters of Aeon Corporation, a private English language school with more than 3,000 employees, is located in Okayama.

-Culture

-Okayama Castle and Kōraku-en are Okayama's most notable attractions.